19hours/sg-statutes/Acts/Residential Property Act.md

 “Controller of Housing” means the Controller of Housing appointed under section 3 of the Housing Developers (Control and Licensing) Act [Cap.
 130];

+“converted entity”, in relation to sections 9 and 26, means a converted foreign company, converted foreign limited liability partnership or converted society;

+[17/2005 wef 15/07/2005]

-“converted foreign company” means any Singapore company which, being the owner of an estate or interest in any residential property, whether purchased or acquired before, on or after 11th September 1973, ceases to be a Singapore company and becomes a foreign company on or after 1st October 1976\*, by reason of its —
+“converted foreign company” means any Singapore company which, being the owner of an estate or interest in any residential property, whether purchased or acquired before, on or after 11th September 1973, ceases to be a Singapore company and becomes a foreign company on or after 1st October 19761, by reason of its —

 (a) placing, allowing or having in its register of members any individual or company as a member who is not a citizen or which is not a Singapore company;